GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 |----------|------------|-------------------|----------------|
 |       2  |    4GB     |   40GB            |  64 Bit        |

-!!! note
 If you plan on installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with at least 8GB of RAM.

 !!! warning
     Docker deployments are not currently supported!